 Technical University of Darmstadt (TUD)

 Technical University of Munich (TUM)

-VDMA, the German Engineering Federation representing a network of 3100 medium-sized mechanical and plant engineering enterprises, will act as the lynchpin and multiplier in the distribution of the project’s outcome.
+VDMA, the German Mechanical Engineering Industry Association representing a network of 3100 medium-sized mechanical and plant engineering enterprises, will act as the lynchpin and multiplier in the distribution of the project’s outcome.